winglang/docsite/blog/2023-09-25-constructs-methods.md

 ---
-title: Designing programmatic APIs for cloud infrastructure using constructs (part 1)
+title: "Avoiding mutability pitfalls in constructs-based API design"
-description: Technical deep dive on some of the challenges of designing ergonomic APIs using the constructs framework
+description: A technical deep dive on some of the challenges of designing mutation APIs using the constructs framework
 authors:
   - rybickic
 tags: [winglang, cdk, constructs, api design, jsii, AWS CDK]